+Report of Executive Salary Review Committee.
 The following report by the Executive Salary Review Committee required by the rules of the Securities and Exchange Commission to be included in this Proxy Statement shall not be considered incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933 or the Securities Exchange Act of 1934 (collectively, the "Acts"), except to the extent that the Company specifically incorporates this information by reference, and shall not otherwise be deemed to be soliciting material or to be filed under such Acts.

-GENERAL.
+General.
 The Executive Salary Review Committee ("Committee") is presently comprised of three (3) directors of the Company, who are not current or former employees of the Company.
-See "Compensation Committee Interlocks and Insider Participation."
+See "Certain Committees and Meetings of the Board of Directors."
 The Committee is responsible for reviewing and approving the compensation paid to executive officers of the Company.

-COMPENSATION POLICY FOR EXECUTIVE OFFICERS.
+Compensation Policy for Executive Officers.
 Although the Committee has not established specific quantitative compensation policies for executive officers of the Company, including the President-Chief Executive Officer, the Committee reviews each executive officer's performance on behalf of the Company during the last preceding year in establishing the executive officer's bonus for such year, if any, and any increase or decreases to such executive officers' compensation for the next year.
 The guiding principle of the Committee is based on the following objectives: (i) to attract and retain qualified executives in a highly competitive environment who will play significant roles in achieving the Company's goals; (ii) to reward executives for strategic management and the long-term enhancement of shareholder value; (iii) to create a performance-oriented environment that rewards performance with respect to financial and operational goals of the Company; and, (iv) motivate executives to protect the interests of the Company in all situations.
 The key elements of the Company's executive compensation program have consisted of a base salary, bonus and stock options.